Fikri-Rouzan/matlab-exercises-part-2/README.md

 ## ℹ️ About

-A collection of MATLAB exercises focusing on polynomial functions, prepared for the Calculus 1 final exam.
+A collection of MATLAB exercises focusing on polynomial functions, prepared for the Kalkulus 1 (Calculus 1) final exam.

 ## 🛠️ Technologies Used